-Response: The proposed use is consistent with prior CUP approvals and will not intensify site activities.
-The visual impacts are reduced since the proposed addition will be located in the same location as the existing wing to be replaced.
-The building height will be increased from 1 floor to three floors to accommodate the larger (non-shared) living units.
-The prior units had two residents sharing a unit.
-The scale of the new wing will be consistent with the three floor 1917 building to the north.
-The site previously included a four floor theater building which was removed in 2017.
+Response: The proposed use has been in existence withing the neighborhood since 1960.
+The proposed use is consistent with prior CUP approvals and will not intensify site activities.
+The visual impacts are reduced since the proposed addition will be in the same location as the existing wing to be replaced.
+The building height will be increased from 1 story to three stories to accommodate the larger living units (the prior facility had two residents sharing a unit).
+The height of the new wing will be consistent with the three story 1917 building to the north.
+The southeast corner of the site previously included a four-story theater building (removed in 2017).
 The traffic to and from the site will be further restricted from current patterns by closing off the gravel fire lane and directing service vehicles to use Ocean Drive.
+Exterior lighting will be dark sky compliant to mitigate light spill off site.